Seaa0/S4T1EMPT/README.md

 # S4T1EMPT
+1. to run the code, please install all python packages, as listed in requirements.txt
-1. datasets/rawDataset.csv is from https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset
+2. datasets/rawDataset.csv is from https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset
-2. datasets/preprocessedDataset.csv is obtained by running dataPreprocessing/dataPreprocessing.py
+3. datasets/preprocessedDataset.csv is obtained by running dataPreprocessing/dataPreprocessing.py
-3. dataVisualisation was then written and ran to obtain charts
+4. dataPreprocessing/dataVisualisation was then written and ran to obtain charts
+5. descriptive statistics/descriptiveStats.py was then written and ran toi obtain most of the descriptive statistics as well as the box and whisker plots
+6. descriptive statistics/columnstddev.py was written and ran to obtain standard deviation of the values that correspond to each target (among qualitative features)
+7. inferential statistics/linear regression/linearRegression.py was written and ran to obtain linear regression results
+8. lastly, inferential statistics/polynomial regression/polynomialRegression.py was written and ran to obtain polynomial regression results